Head-inthe-Cloud/PALMS-Plane-based-Accessible-Indoor-Localization-Using-Mobile-Smartphones/README.md

 - `mde`: Monocular depth estimation model ("dp" for Depth Pro)
 - `scale_alignment_mode`: Point cloud alignment method
-  - "all": Use all alignment methods
+  - "all": Optimize all views at the same time
-  - "ground_overlap": Use ground plane overlap
+  - "ground_overlap": Use ground plane and view overlaps for alignment
   - "ground": Use ground plane only
   - "None": No alignment
 - `mask_depth`: Mask depth values based on semantic classes